SPONSOR A GAMBIAN GIRL | GIVE A LIFE | SAGG FOUNDATION

 Elder girl teaching to younger girl

-By sponsoring a girl from £10 a month, you will enable her to access education.
+By sponsoring a girl for £10 a month, you will enable a girl to access education and build a better future for her and her family.
+100% of the sponsorship goes to the girls' education.

 Sponsor a girl